 Nestled between two mountains and surrounded by the steep walls of the Illawarra Escarpment, Kangaroo Valley has a fair share of spectacular lookouts.
 So try to include at least one of them on your list of things to do in Kangaroo Valley.

 Cambewarra Mountain Lookout

-Perched on the top of the Cambewarra Mountain, 650 meters above sea level, Cambewarra Mountain Lookout offers one of the longest panoramas in Australia stretching from Coolangatta Mountain in the north to Pigeon House Mountain just inland from Ulladulla, Point Perpendicular and Jervis Bay National Park.
-What you are seeing here is 146 km uninterrupted view of the South Coast region.
+Perched on the top of Cambewarra Mountain, 650 meters above sea level, Cambewarra Mountain Lookout offers one of the longest panoramas in Australia, stretching from Coolangatta Mountain in the north to Pigeon House Mountain just inland from Ulladulla, Point Perpendicular and Jervis Bay National Park.
+What you are seeing here is a 146 km uninterrupted view of the South Coast region.

 The cozy The Lookout Cambewarra Mountain restaurant & cafe, located right here at the lookout, is the perfect spot for lunch or an afternoon snack.
 And speaking of snacks… make sure to check out the bird feeders on the railing of the restaurant’s patio.
 You are likely to see some of Australia’s brightest parrots helping themselves to free birdseed – King parrots and Crimson rosellas.
 Lyrebirds are also common at the lookout.
 Look for them in the shady spots on the forest floor.

 Right next door to Belmore Falls Lookout, on Belmore Falls Road, Hindmarsh Lookout in Morton National Park is 500 meters above sea level.
 From this height, the Upper Kangaroo Valley looks like a lush green carpet framed by the escarpment walls.
 It is a very tranquil spot – this area of Morton National Park doesn’t get very crowded.